aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 == Example Programs

 We will discuss three short example programs that showcase some of Deixiscript's capabilities as well as some of its current weaknesses.
-We shall have more to say about those weaknesses and some proposed solutions, in the next section (about the possible improvements to the language).
+We shall have more to say about those weaknesses and some proposed solutions in the next chapter (about the possible improvements to the language).

 For the sake of convenience, we will assume that the following two Definitions have already been loaded (or typed) into the interactive environment, and are available for use at all times: